Infection control and patient safety

 All common areas of the hospital until in a closed room.

-Another way you can prevent the spread of COVID-19 is by staying away from other family bubbles.
-We call it physical (or social) distancing.
+Another way you can prevent the spread of germs is by staying away from other people.
+Whenever possible, keep a distance of at least 2 meters (6 feet) from others.

 Infection prevention is everyone’s business, and we thank you for doing your part!